charpeamol/Hello-world/README.md

 # Project Name
 Hello Microverse!
-> Description the project.
+> This Project is about Setting up reposatory ,understanding git hub flow ,setting up linter for html and css

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- VSCODE

 ## Live Demo (if available)